BlueBrain/CoreNeuron/README.md

 3. Load software dependencies

-	Currently CoreNEURON rely on compiler auto-vectorisation and hence we advise to use Intel/Cray/PGI compiler to generate vectorised code.
-This constraint will be removed in near future with the integration of [NMODL](https://github.com/BlueBrain/nmodl) project.
+	Currently CoreNEURON relies on compiler auto-vectorisation and hence we advise to use Intel/Cray/PGI compilers to generate vectorised code.
+This constraint will be removed in the near future with the integration of [NMODL](https://github.com/BlueBrain/nmodl) project.

 	HPC systems often use a module system to select software.
 For example, you can load compiler, cmake, python dependencies using module as: